ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 ```

 Each group is limited to a maximum of 8 GPUs on the gpu partition.
 Please be respectful of others and keep in mind that the GPU nodes are a limited shared resource.
-Since the CUDA libraries will only run with GPU hardward, development and compiling of code must be done within a job session on a GPU node.
+Since the CUDA libraries will only run with GPU hardware, development and compiling of code must be done within a job session on a GPU node.

 Here are a few more examples of jobs that utilize more complex features (ie. array, dependency, MPI etc):
 [Slurm Examples](https://github.com/ucr-hpcc/hpcc_slurm_examples)